Giangiui/dagonstar/docs/documentation.md

 2024-10-29 10:37:23,934 root         DEBUG    Orwell: Status.WAITING
 ```

-In this particularly case //

-To solve the problem we can use the `make_dependencies()` command.
+In this particular case, *Hemingway*, *Shakespeare* and *Orwell* are stuck and unable to complete their executions because they are interdependent.
+There is a loop.

+`make_dependencies()` command can detect loops in the graph and either resolve them or report their occurrence.

 ```python
 workflow.make_dependencies()
 ```

-This command can individuate graph's loop and resolve or report them.

-By adding this command to the previous example code, we achieve loop resolution and ensure the correct execution of tasks within the workflow.
+Adding this command to the previous sample code eliminates loops and ensures the correct execution of tasks within the workflow.

 ```python
 from dagon import Workflow